 There are some popular saltwater fish that people love to have, but are known to eat Shrimp.
 Never keep them with Lionfish, Puffers, Damsels, Hawkfish, Pufferfish, Wrasse, Crabs or any other larger and aggressive fish.

-Shrimp are generally scavengers who eat waste materials like uneaten food and dead organic matter inside the fish tank.
+Saltwater Shrimp are generally scavengers that eat waste materials like uneaten food and dead organic matter inside their aquarium.
 They will help keep your fish tank clean.
 While most Shrimp are scavengers, some are also omnivores and will need to be fed along with your other fish.

-Shrimp are not picky eaters allowing you to give them a variety of different types of food.
-You can feed them frozen foods, algae flakes, fine pellets, frozen plankton, chopped prawn, cockle meat or crustacean larvae.
+Saltwater Shrimp are not picky eaters, allowing you to give them a variety of different types of food.
+They can be fed frozen foods, algae flakes, fine pellets, frozen plankton, chopped prawn, cockle meat or crustacean larvae.
 They can also be fed live food like adult Brine Shrimp or Mysis Shrimp.

-Some species of Shrimp, especially the Harlequin Shrimp have specific feeding requirements.
+Some species of Saltwater Shrimp, especially the Harlequin Shrimp have specific feeding requirements.
 They will only feed on Asterina Starfish, an aquarium parasite that grows on coral.
 Harlequins will also eat the parasites, helping protect the coral in your tank.
 For Harlequin Shrimp kept in non-reef tanks, starfish can be purchased from the fish store and fed to them.
-If you want you can also breed the starfish in a separate tank and you can grow all the starfish needed to feed your Harlequin Shrimp.
+Another option is to breed the starfish in a separate tank and grow all the starfish needed to feed your Harlequin Shrimp.

-Camel or Skunk Cleaner Shrimp are fish cleaners that are known to feed on dead tissue and parasites on the fish’s body.
-Not only do they get a meal out of this, but the fish are usually more healthy because of it.
+Camel or Skunk Cleaner Shrimp are fish cleaners that are known to feed on dead tissue and parasites on a fish’s body.
+Not only do they get a meal out of this, but the other fish are usually more healthy because of it.

-Shrimp start breeding after they turn 3 to 4 months old and right after the female Shrimp molts.
-Molting is the process of shedding their exoskeleton.
-Shedding the exoskeleton enables them to grow which helps them in carrying the eggs after breeding.
-After molting the female Shrimp will release pheromones, a hormone that signals the male Shrimp to mate.
+Saltwater Shrimp start breeding after they get about 3 to 4 months old and right after the female Shrimp molts.
+Shedding their exoskeleton enables them grow which helps them with carrying eggs after breeding.
+After molting the female Shrimp will release pheromones, a hormone that signals the male Shrimp that she’s ready to mate.
 Once a pair mates it will take a few hours for the eggs to fertilize.
 After the eggs are fertilized, the female Shrimp transfers them to her abdomen.
-Within a few days the eggs will develop and will be released by the female Shrimp and soon the eggs will hatch to release larvae.
+Within a few days the eggs will develop and be released by the female Shrimp.
+Not long after the eggs hatch and release larvae.
 A single Shrimp can lay hundreds or even thousands of eggs.